ExistensialReset/flowmosr/guides/ethics_care/ETHICS_AND_CARE.md

 ### 3.1 Reversibility

-Whenever possible, decisions affecting an individual's life must be reversible.
+Whenever possible, decisions affecting an individual's life should be reversible.

 The greater the potential harm, the stronger the requirement for: